StrontiumGroup/QuickAriba/README.md

 ## Quick start

-Use this when you want to submit an order fast with the provided batch files.
+Use this when you want to quickly submit an order to Ariba.

 1. One-time setup: create `.venv` and install dependencies (see [Install](#install)).
 2. Double-click `chrome.bat` to start Chrome with remote debugging.